pymodbus-dev/pymodbus/API_changes.rst

   a proper forwarder should be made at frame level.
 - datastore get/setValues is removed,
   please use server.async_get/setValues instead.
+- datastore show a deprecation warning
+- SimData/SimDevice have been updated

 API changes 3.12.0
 ------------------